debops/debops/docs/ansible/roles/docker_compose_service/defaults-detailed.rst

     Required, string.
 Absolute path of the directory to create.

   ``owner``
     Optional, string.
 Directory owner (name or UID).
-By default not explicitly set (inherits from the parent directory).
+When omitted, the ``ansible.builtin.file`` module leaves the parameter unset.
+A newly created directory is owned by the effective user of the task (typically ``root`` when the playbook uses privilege escalation).
+An already existing directory keeps its current owner.
+Ownership is **not** inherited from the parent directory.

   ``group``
     Optional, string.
 Directory group (name or GID).
-By default not explicitly set.
+Same default behaviour as ``owner``: a new directory uses the effective group, an existing directory keeps its current group.

   ``mode``
     Optional, string.
 Directory permissions.
 Defaults to ``0755``.